yahoo/elide/README.md

 Elide supports multiple data model mutations in a single request in either JSON-API or GraphQL.
 Create objects, add them to relationships, modify or delete together in a single atomic request.

 ## Analytic Query Support
-Elide supports analytic queries against models crafits with its powerful semantic layer.
+Elide supports analytic queries against models crafted with its powerful semantic layer.
 Elide APIs work natively with [Yavin](https://github.com/yahoo/navi) to visualize, explore, and report on your data.

 ### Schema Introspection
 Explore, understand, and compose queries against your Elide API through generated Swagger documentation or GraphQL schema.